Skip to main content

 R Panel Calculator FAQs

-Is this specific to one manufacturer?+
+Is this R-panel calculator specific to one manufacturer?+

-Can I use this for budgeting?+
+Can I use this R-panel count for a budget estimate?+

 Should I calculate by panel width or effective coverage?+